bluesky-social/atproto-website/content/blog/create-post.md

     record:="{\"text\": \"Hello world!
 I posted this via the API.\", \"createdAt\": \"`date -u +"%Y-%m-%dT%H:%M:%SZ"`\"}"
 ```

-Posts can get a lot more complicated — reply threads, mentions, quote posts, embedding images and link cards, and more.
+Posts can get a lot more complicated with replies, mentions, embedding images, and more.
 This guide will walk you through how to create these more complex posts in Python, but there are many [API clients and SDKs for other programming languages](https://atproto.com/community/projects#at-protocol-implementations) and Bluesky PBC publishes atproto code in [TypeScript](https://github.com/bluesky-social/atproto) and [Go](https://github.com/bluesky-social/indigo) as well.

 <span style="display: inline-block; background-color: #DDD59D; width: 100%; height: 100%;border-radius: 5px; padding: 10px;">
 Skip the steps below and get the full script <a href="https://github.com/bluesky-social/atproto-website/blob/main/examples/create_bsky_post.py">here</a>.
 It was tested with Python 3.11, with the <code>requests</code> and <code>bs4</code> (BeautifulSoup) packages installed.
 </span>

+---

 ## Authentication

-Posting something on Bluesky requires account authentication.
+Posting on Bluesky requires account authentication.
 Have your Bluesky account handle and [App Password](https://atproto.com/specs/xrpc#app-passwords) handy.

 ```python
 import requests